All Episodes

 That's been going on for a lot of years.

-It doesn't conf I mean it doesn't surprise me.
+I mean, it doesn't surprise me.

-It just it frustrates me that when you do things the right way and you live you try to live the American dream.
+It just frustrates me that when you do things the right way and you try to live the American dream, there's really no kudos to you for doing the right thing.

-Well, to certain people that's right.
+Well, to certain people, that's right.

-You've th that's not fair because there's so many people who haven't.
+To many liberals, you playing by the rules and prospering, that's not fair because there's so many people who haven't.

 You're not alone in your anger here.

-How about the how about the guy still paying his mortgage and he's barely making the payment, and yet people who can't pay are being told they the house can't be foreclosed on, they've got to stay there.
+How about the guy still paying his mortgage and he's barely making the payment, and yet people who can't pay are being told that the house can't be foreclosed on.

 How do you think those people feel?